-South-South trade currently accounts for around 25 percent of world trade.12 With a projected growth of trade between emerging economies at around 6 percent per annum in real terms in the period to 2030-almost twice the global average rate-its value will continue to converge towards that of North-North trade13 and the remaining dominant role of developed and advanced economies in world markets will continue to erode.
+South-South trade currently accounts for around 25 percent of world trade.
+With a projected growth of trade between emerging economies at around 6 percent per annum in real terms in the period to 2030-almost twice

 However, the rate of South-South trade has varied across developing regions.
 Already nearly 50 percent of East Asia trade is currently intra-regional, compared with 20 percent in Latin America and other transition